Chile and Argentina

 The Puna de Atacama is the name given to one of the worlds last great wildernesses, a high, windswept plateau that rises above the Atacama desert with scenery on a vast scale and cloudless skies.
 There are still many unclimbed high 5000m+ peaks in this area and a great deal of potential for anyone wanting to do some exploring on foot, by bike, by horse or by jeep.
 The highest peak in the Puna de Atacama is Ojos del Salado 6893m, the worlds highest volcano, closely followed by Pissis 6793m.
 Both of these peaks are very straightforward ascents, although the logistics of getting to them can be difficult and expensive.
 See our Puna de Atacama expedition options page for further details of the services we can run in this area.

 The Puna has only some really serious trekking and backpacking due to the high costs (and difficult logistics) of using mules in this area.
-It is however the best place in the world for what we call "high altitude hillwalking" - with more big, easy mountains than any other area of the Andes.
+It is however the best place in the world for what we call "high altitude hillwalking", with more big, easy mountains to climb than any other area of the Andes.

-The peaks are so easy that many were climbed by native Indians around the time of the Inca empire (1500 AD), including Volcan Llullaillaco 6739m.
+The peaks are so easy to ascend that many were climbed by native Indians around the time of the Inca empire (1500 AD), including Volcan Llullaillaco 6752m.
 On the summit of this remote mountain there are a couple of stone dwellings, and several sets of steps and altars - this is the worlds highest archaeological site.
-It is believed the Indians climbed the mountain to worship either the sun or the mountain itself.
-Llullaillaco is a very easy climb, although getting to the foot of it involves a long 4x4 journey over remote desert tracks.
+It is believed the Incans climbed the mountain to worship either the sun or the mountain itself, probably as a source of water.
+Llullaillaco is a very easy climb, although getting to the base of it involves a long 4x4 journey over remote desert tracks.

 Volcan Licancabur at sunset

-An easier mountain to reach is Volcan Licancabur 5916m, a beautiful cone which rises above the oasis village of San Pedro de Atacama, where it has not rained in 400 years!
+An easier mountain to reach is Volcan Licancabur 5930m.
+Licancabur is a beautiful cone which rises above the oasis village of San Pedro de Atacama.
 You can find a local guide here to arrange a trip to the mountain, but make sure you go for at least four days to give yourself time to get used to the high altitude.
 Other highlights of the Chilean Atacama area are a dawn trip to see the steaming Tatio geysers at 4500m and a jeep trip out over the huge salt flat of the Salar de Atacama to see the flamingos at the Laguna Chaxa.

 There are some wild and challenging mountain bike routes through the Atacama with tracks reaching over 5000m.
 One of the best tours is a high level traverse of the Chilean Cordillera Occidental from the village of Parinacota, past the Salar de Surire salt flat to the deserted Andean village of Isluga.
 From here you have a 4500m descent to the Pacific Ocean at Iquique.
 On this tour you'll see vicuñas and flamingos, steaming volcanoes and hot springs.
 A mountain bike is essential due to the rough roads and you'll need to be self sufficient in food and camping gear.
 Allow about 8-10 days altogether.